Our health majorly relies on what we eat

 - It also helps in growing the new brain cells.

-- It also eases out depression by boosting serotonin and dopamine; the 2 can improve mood and also Improves memory.
+- It also eases out depression by boosting serotonin and dopamine; It can also help improving your mood and memory power.

 11. Include Berries to your diet

 Especially blueberries have numerous health benefits, particularly those for our brain.
 Any deep color berries and blueberries have anthocyanin, a plant compound with anti-inflammatory and also the anti-oxidant qualities.

 Anti-oxidants help against inflammation and oxidative stress, factors that cause brain ageing and neurodegenerative diseases.
 These antioxidants in blueberries accumulate within the brain and improve the communication between brain cells.

 12. Add Olive Oil to your food

 There is nothing that a small quantity of olive oil can’t improve – including your brain.
 Olive oil is a wonderful source of polyphenols and powerful antioxidants which will further prevent and possibly reverse disease and also the age-related amnesia.

 Your diet features a big impact on your brain health.
 Poor diet patterns that are like eating food high in sugar, food containing refined carbs or unhealthy fats.
 Also, processed foods can contribute to impaired memory and learning, also as increase your risk of diseases like Alzheimer’s and dementia.
 Several other substances in food are dangerous for your brain too as Alcohol can cause massive damage to the brain when consumed in large quantities.
 However, this doesn’t mean you need to avoid all of these foods completely.
 Some foods like alcohol and fish even have health benefits.